Bhabagrahirout/Selenium/JavascriptExecutor/JavascriptExecutor.md

 *		 we can do multiple action at a time js.executeScript("arguments[0].value = arguments[1];arguments[2].click(); arguments[3].removeAttribute('disabled');",element1, "Selenium WebDriver", element1, element1);
 		 first index value for 1st arguments

+*		Console

+		js.executeScript("document.querySelector('div[style=\"left: 78px; width: 714px;\"]').style.border='3px solid red';")
+		We can perform any actions on elements using JavaScriptExecutor, as long as the action is supported in the browser's console, such as jQuery commands.